rubentak/rubentak/README.md

 - 🤖 AI implementations for perdonal use
 - 📸 Image processing
 - 🦜🔗 LangChain
-- 🎧 Spotify in python
+- 🎧 Spotify in Python
+- ⚔️ Game of Thornes character Network Analysis
 - More to be published!

 Most these respositories will also be discussed in Medium articles, pelase check it out! 📝